 In the constantly changing context of cancer care, healthcare professionals require relevant and evidence-based education to inform care and to develop expertise in the speciality.
 Using a face-to-face ‘speak with an expert’ model, the short course program provides you with opportunities to build knowledge and skill in managing patients with cancer.

-The 2017 short course information page provides an overview of the registration process, courses available, audience, program level, date and cost.
-Once you have found the course that suits you, please complete the 2017 nursing service short course registration form.
+The 2017-18 short course information page provides an overview of the registration process, courses available, audience, program level, date and cost.
+Once you have found the course that suits you, please complete the 2017 short course registration form or 2018 short course registration form.

 For course enquiries contact Tracey Taylor, Short Course Coordinator by email at [email protected] or phone (03) 8559 7598.